derceg/explorerplusplus/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Crashes**
-Please attach the associated crash dump.
-This file should be created in %temp% and be named something like Explorer++1.4.0.0-11102020-194414.dmp.
-Not attaching a crash dump may make it significantly more difficult to diagnose the cause of a crash.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.